reshamas/reshamas.github.io/_posts/2019-12-20-moving-on-from-wimlds.md

 When I joined WiMLDS in 2015, the NYC chapter was just a few months old, and there were only 2 chapters.
 Now at the end of 2019, there are 80+ chapters, and it’s been wonderful to contribute to and observe the growth of WiMLDS.

 After 5 years as a WiMLDS organizer, global team and board member (WiMLDS contributions), I will be moving on in January 2020 to pursue other projects.
+My last day will be January 15, 2020.

 ### Moving on to:  URGs and Allies in Data Science
 My next endeavor is exploring intersectional diversity (meaning considering dimensions of diversity outside of gender), beginning with **URGs and Allies in Data Science**: